-Open Rebuke is better than secret love, says the scriptures [Pr 27:5], but it is not saying that open rebuke is best or that it is even loving.
+Open Rebuke is better than secret love, says the scriptures (Pr 27:5), but is it saying that open rebuke is best, or that it is even loving?

 Open love is better than any rebuke.
 Open love is best, it is the more excellent way (1Cor 12:31 as an introduction to 1Cor 13:1-13).
 Where is the open love?
 Don’t show me your open rebuke, show me your open love.

 The test of this rebuke and the rebuker is by the fruit it produces (Mt 7:20).
 The fruit will determine whether it is rebuke or scorn or mocking.
 Remember, an identifier of mockers (scorners) is that they will not accept rebuke themselves and they hate those who try to admonish them.
 Mockers hate to be corrected, so they stay away from the wise (Pr 15:12).
 He that reproveth a scorner getteth to himself shame: and he that rebuketh a wicked man getteth himself a blot.
 Reprove not a scorner, lest he hate thee (Pr 9:7-8).

 - Does the Rebuker accept rebuke or do they hate and resist it?
 (Pr 15:12).

 - Does this Rebuker have a track record of practicing isolation or avoiding the wise and preferring the wicked?
 (Pr 15:12)

 - Does the Rebuker shame you and give you a blot if/when you try to rebuke them?
 (Pr 9:8-7)